Pelicador/SQL-Data-Analysis-Project/README.md

 - `gold.dim_products`: 295 product records with comprehensive attributes including categories, subcategories, and pricing
 - `gold.fact_sales`: 60,379 transactional records capturing all sales data with foreign key relationships
+### Temporal Coverage
+- **Primary Analysis Period**: December 2010 to January 2014
+- **Data Quality Considerations**: Years 2010 and 2014 have been filtered from certain year-over-year comparative visualizations due to incomplete data coverage, ensuring analytical accuracy and meaningful trend identification.
+#### To learn more about the data ETL, Prepocessing, Cleaning, check here.